-Making Waves Academy (MWA) aims to help our students become college-ready.
+Making Waves Academy (MWA) aims to help all of our students become college-ready.
 Through an efficacy-model approach to instruction and intervention, students are supported to attain mastery in their core academic skills.
 MWA has continued to develop, refine, and implement a robust Response To Intervention (RTI) system using a tiered-model approach to academic support.
 Students in Tiers 2-4 receive differentiated levels of support and services.
 Students not demonstrating adequate progress in the Middle School are recommended for retention.
 Graduation requirements in the Upper School are aligned with the “a-g” course requirements for admissions eligibility for the University of California system.
-The expectation is that every MWA graduate is eligible and prepared to apply to a four-year college or university or appropriately challenging post-secondary education and career pathway.
+The expectation is that every MWA graduate is eligible and prepared to apply to a four-year college/university or appropriately challenging post-secondary education and career pathway.